October 31, 2024

 There are many different measures of inflation, but the one that the Federal Reserve considers to be most important is the personal consumption expenditures deflator, in particular the PCE deflator excluding the volatile food and energy components.

-The PCE deflator was unchanged in May after having risen 0.3% in April.
-The year-over-year increase now stands at 2.6%.
+The PCE deflator rose 0.2% in September after climbing 0.1% in August and 0.2% in July.
+The year-over-year increase now stands at 2.1%.

-Excluding the volatile food and energy components the PCE deflator rose 0.1% in May after having climbed 0.3% in April.
-The year-over-year increase is now 2.6%.
+Excluding the volatile food and energy components the PCE deflator rose 0.3% in September after gaining 0.2% in both July and August.
+The year-over-year increase is now 2.7%.
 This is the inflation measure that the Fed would like to see rise by 2.0%.
-It raised rates steadily throughout 2023 in an effort to reduce the rate of inflation and it has been relatively successful.
-We believe inflation will continue to slow gradually, but will stay above target for some time to come.
+We believe inflation will continue to slow gradually, but will stay above target until late in 2025.

-After rising 2.9% in 2023 we expect the core PCE deflator to climb 2.9% in 2024.
-The funds rate is currently 5.3%.
-The core PCE deflator today is 2.6%,.
-This means that the inflation-adjusted or real funds rate today is +2.7% .
-This should be high enough to slow the pace of economic activity and further reduce the inflation rate.
+We expect the core PCE deflator to climb 2.7% in 2024.
+The funds rate is currently 4.8%.
+The core PCE deflator today is 2.8%,.
+This means that the inflation-adjusted or real funds rate today is +2.0% .
+That seems to be a bit on the high side (the Fed thinks a neutral real funds rate is +0.9%) and should keep economic growth in check in the months ahead.

 Stephen Slifer